ralphschindler/ralphschindler.dev/source/_articles/how-we-database-in-laravel.md

 #### The "run all the migrations and use seeders" Model:

 We chose not to use this model for two reasons.
-The first is that it is typical that our projects would reach upwards of 50-100-200 migrations within a year, especially for the ones that have a large number of developers and/or are very active.
+The first is that it is typical that our projects would reach upwards of hundreds of migrations within a year, especially for the ones that have a large number of developers and/or are very active.
 The second is that with seeding, you are generally working with contrived data.
 Perhaps it is data created by Faker, or a set of real data.
-Either way, the Fake data offers less value, and the real data in a seeder will become stale quickly.
+Either way, the Fake data offers less value, and the real data in a seeder will quickly become stale.
 Both developers and QA Testers benefit from seeing real and current data in their development and QA instances of the project.

 #### The "connect to a shared non-local database" Model: